vanjoe/ORCA/test/README.md

 ## Makefile --------------------------------------------------

-The Makefile contains 4 different sections, one for Altera builds, one for Xilinx builds, one for Microsemi builds, and one for Lattice builds.
-The Makefile is used to build the hardware for each family of FPGAs.
-As of August 2017, only the Altera and Xilinx sections of the Makefile build the ORCA hardware successfully when called from the build scripts.
-The Microsemi and Lattice sections are yet unimplemented.

 To run the whole test process with the default build configurations, run `make builds`.
 Note that you need to do the appropriate environment setup for the specific FPGA families your targeting.